-- d.
-The municipality shall adopt inclusionary zoning ordinances on sites that are developable land as defined in section 21 of P.L. , c.
-(C. ) (pending before the Legislature as this bill) sufficient to meet at least 50 percent of the units required pursuant to subsection b. of this section, or such lower percentage of the units required as is practicable on the developable land in the municipality.
-Such zoning shall permit minimum densities and qualified housing set- - (1) In municipalities with a gross population density of over 5,000 people per square mile or more than twice the number of jobs as the number of homes, inclusionary zoning shall permit residential development at gross densities of between 10 and 50 units per acre and a set-aside of qualified housing units of between 15 and 20 percent of the total number of units in the development. - (2) In all other municipalities, inclusionary zoning shall permit residential development at gross densities of between 6 and 20 units per acre and a set-aside of qualified housing units of between 15 and 20 percent of the total number of units in the development. - 39 (3) In determining the gross density from the ranges above, the 40 municipality shall take into consideration the current character of 41 the municipality, surrounding residential and non-residential 42 densities, the maximum densities permitted for residential and non-43 residential uses elsewhere in the municipality, access to 44 employment, access to public transit, and the number of qualified 45 housing units required pursuant to subsections b. and c. of this 46 section.

-(4) When the existing zoning on a site allows a density equal to 2 or greater than the minimum densities provided in this section and does not require the a set-aside of affordable housing, a set-aside of 4 affordable housing that does not exceed 15 percent may be imposed without a density increase.
+- 25 (1) In municipalities with a gross population density of over 26 5,000 people per square mile or more than twice the number of jobs 27 as the number of homes, inclusionary zoning shall permit 28 residential development at gross densities of between 10 and 50 29 units per acre and a set-aside of qualified housing units of between 30 15 and 20 percent of the total number of units in the development. - (2) In all other municipalities, inclusionary zoning shall permit residential development at gross densities of between 6 and 20 units per acre and a set-aside of qualified housing units of between 15 and 20 percent of the total number of units in the development. - (3) In determining the gross density from the ranges above, the municipality shall take into consideration the current character of the municipality, surrounding residential and non-residential densities, the maximum densities permitted for residential and non-residential uses elsewhere in the municipality, access to employment, access to public transit, and the number of qualified housing units required pursuant to subsections b. and c. of this section. - 43 (4) When the existing zoning on a site allows a density equal to 44 or greater than the minimum densities provided in this section and 45 does not require the a set-aside of affordable housing, a set-aside of 46 affordable housing that does not exceed 15 percent may be imposed 47 without a density increase.